-For more information, refer to Configuring client identification properties.
+Learn more from Configuring client identification properties.

 POST data preservation and sticky load balancing

 For POST data preservation, use sticky load balancing to ensure that after login the client hits the same agent as before and can therefore get their saved POST data.